williamdevena/Betfair_historical_data_exploration_and_analysis/README.md

 The scripts in this repository allow users to:

 - Analyse and plot data from price files in a folder or in multiple folders
-- Calculate and extract avrious features such as:
+- Calculate and extract various features such as:
     - Available volume back
     - Available volume lay
     - Last traded price